 Resource Library: Overview

-Resource Library includes aspects of both a scholarly journal and a popular magazine.
+Resource Library includes aspects of both a scholarly journal and a magazine for broad readership.
 Maintaining a balance between both emphases, it offers an interconnected body of knowledge including methods and styles of artistic expression, changing cultural emphases over time, history of art museums, galleries and art centers, academies, associations and ateliers, art colonies, clubs and societies and other relevant information.

-The content time line spans the pre-Colonial period to the present and covers significant artistic and critical achievement in every state in the United States.
+The content time line spans the pre-Colonial period to the present and covers significant artistic achievement in every state in the United States.

-Texts and images from institutions are usually sent to Resource Library by staff members including curators, executive directors and media relations personnel.
-Certain texts not attributed to an author -- such as gallery guide texts, wall panel and labels texts, audio tour scripts and checklists -- are usually written by exhibition curators.
-News releases are usually written by media relations staff, who gather information from curators before composing the releases.
+Texts and images from institutions have typically been sent to Resource Library by staff members including curators, executive directors and media relations personnel.
+Certain texts not attributed to an author -- which may include gallery guide texts, wall panel and labels texts -- plus audio tour scripts and checklists, have been usually written or compiled by exhibition curators.
+News releases have been usually written by media relations staff, who gather information from curators before composing the releases.
 See descriptive information on staff positions and definitions in TFAO's Museums Explained.
-Less frequently, news releases are written by media relations firms retained by nonprofit organizations.
+Less frequently, news releases have been written by media relations firms retained by nonprofit organizations.
 Resource Library does not inject its own critique or opinions into published texts.
 Included with each discrete article is information about the source of the material and how to reach that source for confirmation or further questions.

 Please send email to: